dkarthe/webjeda-blog/_posts/2015-12-15-how-to-add-custom-domain-to-github.md

 Propagation can take a long time and it can be at different speeds in different geo-locations.
 So try using a [proxy site](https://www.proxysite.com/){:rel='nofollow'} to see if it has propagated in different countries.
 Try servers from different countries.

 A better option is to grab a cup of coffee :coffee:.
-Once you are done, hit the URL :trollface:
+Once you are done, hit the URL.

 <div class="warning">
 <h3>Warning</h3>